Professor Rowley graduated Phi Beta Kappa from

 — which he maintains on this

-web site and about which he posts on
+web site and about which he writes for the

-one or both of his blogs and on several e-mail list serves — provide
+his ABA web site, and several e-mail list serves — provide

 additional service to the practicing and academic bars and to the broader